-Improved Material Management
+Material Management

-- 1. Describe how the nominee has changed its material management practices to reduce use of hazardous materials. - 2.
+- 1. Describe efforts to identify possible alternatives to environmentally harmful substances or virgin materials.
+Describe how alternatives avoid resource depletion and impacts on the natural environment and human health, thereby supporting long-term operational sustainability. - 2.
+Describe how substitutes reduce/eliminate environmental issues. - 3.
+Determine if the material substitution is transferable to other processes on the nominee's property or at other DoD locations. - 4.
+Describe efforts by industrial process owners/operators to implement pollution prevention/sustainability initiatives. - 5.
+Describe reduction in risk, costs, emissions, virgin material and/or hazardous material used in the changed process.
+Describe how the changes avoid resource depletion and impacts on human health and the environment.
+Explain how changes support long-term operational sustainability. - 6.
+Describe how the nominee has changed its material management practices to reduce use of hazardous materials. - 7.
 Describe measurable results achieved with the changed material management practices (e.g., a decrease in generation of air or water pollution, a decrease in volume and cost of hazardous waste disposal, a reduced risk to workers, and/or a cost savings in procurement of materials).